Kits distributed in 2017

 2,843 hygiene kits were distributed throughout the affected areas, along with 18, 943 bottles of water and 27 disaster clean up kits.
 The hygiene kits that were distributed were built by Thrivent Financial, Ecolab, FedEx, and BD.

-Michael, a Category 4 hurricane with winds of 155 mph, made landfall on the Florida Panhandle on October 10, 2018.
+Hurricane Michael, a Category 4 hurricane with winds of 155 mph, made landfall on the Florida Panhandle on October 10, 2018.
 The powerful storm uprooted trees, downed power lines, destroyed buildings and threw vehicles through the air.
-57 U.S. deaths were attributed to the storm, and it caused at least $15 billion in damage in the U.S.
+57 deaths were attributed to the storm, and it caused at least $15 billion in damage in the United States.

-Throughout the course of the response, medical volunteers working with HHI logged 640 volunteer hours in service of those in need, seeing 1,089 patients, administering 667 tetanus vaccines, and delivering 11,790 hygiene kits.
+Throughout the course of the response, medical volunteers working with HHI logged 640 volunteer hours in service of those in need where they saw 1,089 patients, administered 667 tetanus vaccines, and delivered 11,790 hygiene kits.

-Hurricane Harvey became the nation’s first Category 4 landfall in almost 12 years, hammering the Texas Gulf Coast with an extremely dangerous combination of torrential rainfall, storm-surge flooding and destructive winds.
+Hurricane Harvey became the nation’s first Category Four landfall in almost twelve years, hammering the Texas Gulf Coast with an extremely dangerous combination of torrential rainfall, storm-surge flooding and destructive winds.

-Heart to Heart International had a disaster response team and mobile medical unit deploy Friday, August 25th, from Kansas City to arrive in Texas ahead of the storm.
-HHI worked with local partners to identify areas of greatest need and provide medical support and aid distribution.
+Heart to Heart International had a Disaster Response Team and Mobile Medical Unit deploy August 25 from Kansas City to arrive in Texas ahead of the storm.
+HHI worked with local partners to identify areas of the greatest need to provide medical support and to provide distribution of aid.

 HHI’s Disaster Response Team's first stop was Belton Texas Expo Center to drop off hygiene and health kits.
 The Expo and Bell County Sheriff’s Department set up a response center to help those that evacuated from Hurricane Harvey and needed assistance.
-HHI was just in time because the county was looking to go buy hygiene kits for those affected.
+Coincidentally, the Sheriff’s Department was just about to purchase hygiene kits for those in the response center, but due to HHI’s arrival, the Sheriff Department was able to save the cost of hygiene items for their people.

 On Monday August 25, over 1,159 cars, with multiple families, showed up for the Hurricane Harvey relief efforts in Victoria, Texas.
 HHI administered Tetanus shots and treated minor injuries.
 All of this was done when 85% of the town had no power or access to clean water.

 The Heart to Heart International team continued seeing patients for the next two weeks.
 Team members went into the communities to find people who needed help but couldn't reach the MMU.
-HHI also coordinated vaccination clinics, including one in which HHI team members vaccinated members of the Monroe County Sherriff's department.
-With crews restoring more power and healthcare facilities returning to service, HHI wrapped up its response on September 24, glad to have provided needed medical services and hygiene supplies to residents of the Keys immediately after the storm.
+HHI also coordinated vaccination clinics, including one in which HHI team members vaccinated members of the Monroe County Sheriff's department.
+HHI also supported the community by providing hygiene kits.

 "In cooperation with Puerto Rico officials, we've moved through the central mountains bringing doctors, nurses, medical supplies and a portable lab.
 We've also distributed medicines, hygiene kits and in some cases food and water from FEMA."
 Jim Mitchum, CEO of Heart to Heart International, said in the midst of the response.
 "Heart to Heart International's work in the central mountains of Puerto Rico is unparalleled."